Components.FormElement public

 Apart from the standard built-in browser controls (see the controlType property), you can use any custom control simply by invoking the component with a block template.
 Use whatever control you might want, for example a <PikadayInput> component (from the ember-pikaday addon):

-<BsForm @model={{this}} @onSubmit={{action "submit"}} as |form|>
+<BsForm @model={{this}} @onSubmit={{this.submit}} as |form|>

 <form.element @label="Select-2" @property="gender" as |el|>

-<PikadayInput @value={{el.value}} @onSelection={{action el.setValue}} id={{el.id}} />
+<PikadayInput @value={{el.value}} @onSelection={{el.setValue}} id={{el.id}} />

 </form.element>